Lifted Takahashi Convexity on the Isbell-Convex Hull of an Asymmetrically Normed Real Vector Space: Introduction

+After constructing the lifted convexity structure, we relate it to the earlier functional \(W\)-convexity of minimal pairs.
+We show that, under natural translation-invariance and homogeneity assumptions, \(W\)-convexity is stable under the hull operations used to define \(\mathbb W\).
+We then study hull segments and show that, when the lifted convexity structure is unique, the segment between two hull elements is isometrically parametrised by a standard directed interval.
+Examples and counterexamples illustrate the role of the directed quasi-metric structure and show that convexity for the symmetrised metric does not in general imply convexity for the underlying \(T_{0}\)-quasi-metric.

-\textbf{Organisation.} Section~2 recalls background on $T_{0}$-quasi-metrics, Takahashi convexity structures and double closure (from \cite{KunziYildiz2016}) and includes the definition of the Isbell-convex hull $\E(X,\|\cdot\|)$ and the canonical embedding (from \cite{KemajouKunziOlela2012}).
-Section~3 introduces the canonical hull quasi-metric $q_{\E}$ and the lifted convexity map $\mathbb{W}$, and proves the main convexity and intertwining theorems.
-Further sections investigate stability under hull operations, segment notion (including uniqueness features), fixed point consequences on the hull, and examples and concluding remarks.
+\textbf{Organisation.} Section~2 recalls the necessary background on \(T_{0}\)-quasi-metrics, Takahashi convexity structures, asymmetrically normed spaces, Isbell-convex hulls and the algebraic operations on the hull.
+Section~3 constructs the lifted Takahashi convexity structure on \(\E(X,\|\cdot\|)\) and proves compatibility with the canonical embedding.
+Section~4 relates intrinsic hull convexity to \(W\)-convexity of minimal function pairs.
+Section~5 studies segments and uniqueness of the lifted structure.
+Section~6 gives examples, counterexamples and concluding directions.